PeterJaq/PeterJaq/README.md

 ### Hi there PeterJaq or you can call me 牛肉咖喱饭 in Chinese 👋

-- 🔭 I’m currently working on SAIC MOTOR
+- 🔭 I’m currently working on autonomous driving technology.
-- 🌱 I’m currently learning Autonomous driving technology
+-
 <!--
 **PeterJaq/PeterJaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.